jmePhonon/jmePhonon/docs/ContributionAndDevelopment.md

 ```
 *will not work, while it will if you use make.sh.*

-*Note also that you'll have to manually install all the required dependencies.*
+*Note also that you'll have to manually install all the required dependencies and a bash compatible environment for Windows < 10*

 ## Preparation